top of page

 Dining Room:

 The tour starts from the dining hall, built in the Neo-renaissance style.
 The painted wall panels and the dining hall ceiling were decorated with carvings.
-The motives are inspired by greek mythology and Bible.
+The motives are inspired by Greek mythology and Bible.

 Dining Room in Reichsburg Imperial Castle, Cochem